Japan has 16 public holidays.

-Week”.
-School holiday is from the end of July to the end of August.
-Please note that during these periods tourist destinations around the country will get crowded.
+School holidays are from the end of July to the end of August.

 Table of Contents